Point Edward, ON – Lambton Public Health is reporting the first laboratory-confirmed case of Mpox in Lambton County.

-Monkeypox is a viral disease that enters the body through broken skin, the respiratory tract, or mucous membranes.
+Mpox is a viral disease that enters the body through broken skin, the respiratory tract, or mucous membranes.
 Infections are typically mild with most people recovering on their own in two to four weeks.

-The spread of monkeypox from person to person can occur through close contact with an infected individual’s bodily fluids or skin lesions.
+The spread of Mpox from person to person can occur through close contact with an infected individual’s bodily fluids or skin lesions.
 It can also be transmitted when a person comes into contact with contaminated clothing or bedding.
 At this time, infections in Canada have been limited to spread between intimate partners or between people living in the same household.

 PREVENTING THE SPREAD

-It is important to note that monkeypox is most infectious before skin lesions appear.
+It is important to note that Mpox is most infectious before skin lesions appear.
 If you know you have had contact or suspected contact and are feeling unwell, stay home and isolate and call LPH at 519-383-8331 ext 3537 or your healthcare provider.

 - 77.8% of confirmed cases were reported by Toronto Public Health

 - The average age of confirmed cases is 35.9 years (range: <20 – 74 years)